 The throne imagery implies kingship.
 Jesus Christ is now "crowned":

-"we see him [Jesus], who for a little while was made lower than the angels, namely Jesus, crowned with glory and honour because of the suffering of death, so that by the grace of God he might taste death for everyone" (Heb 2.9).
+"we see Jesus, who was made a little lower than the angels, now crowned with glory and honour because he suffered death, so that by the grace of God he might taste death for everyone" (Heb 2.9).

 In the Parable of the Ten Minas Jesus suggested his Ascension was like being "appointed king" (Luke 19.12).
-Jesus told Pilate that he was "a king" (John 18.37) but that his kingdom was "not from the world".
-The early Christians were accused by their opponents of saying "there is another king, Jesus" (Acts 17.7).
+Jesus told Pilate that he was "a king" (John 18.37) but that his kingdom was "from another place".
+The early Christians were accused by their opponents of saying "there is another king, one called Jesus" (Acts 17.7).

 All authority in heaven

 Paul writes about this heavenly authority in Ephesians 1.20-22 where Christ is said now to be raised from the dead and seated at the right hand of the Father ...